About NM's Shrine Circus

 Horace Keenan was the successful real estate baron of Albuquerque, who along with his partner Curley Welsh, operated Keenan - Welsh Reality.
 Together their Real Estate acumen transformed Albuquerque from a town to a City.

 Bob Jackson was also in Automotive and Finance Business,.
 I purchased my first car from Dad Jackson.
 Yes, Dad Jackson as he was the “Chapter Dad” of Albuquerque Chapter of De Molay for many years.
 Oh! and that 1936 Oldsmobile was a honey.
 It got me to NM A & M for 4 years, and she still smelled like new velvet.
 Bob was Potentate in 1960

-The Noble’s Tickets were handled by John Linn
+The Noble’s Tickets: John Linn

 We knew John as Jack, as he was the Secretary of Temple Lodge 6 and Ballut Abyad Shrine serving both organizations until his death in 1955.

 The Box Office: Robert Poage and John Varney